Last amended at the online CAS AGM on 14 May 2022.

 10] The Secretary-Treasurer shall, on demand of any member, furnish the list of the membership of CAS.

-11] The Executive of CAS/ACS shall consists of one member ex officio and eleven members elected by a majority vote at the general meeting, as follows.
+11] The Executive of CAS/ACS shall consists of one member ex officio and at least eleven members elected by a majority vote at the general meeting, as follows.

-- Editor of Canadian Slavonic Papers – elected for five years.
+f) Editor of Canadian Slavonic Papers – elected for a term of five years.
 In exceptional circumstances, the editor’s term may be shortened or extended slightly, as needed, and the new terms will be negotiated with the Nominating Committee in a given year.

-- The Editor shall normally be elected one year in advance of the time when he / she begins his / her term of office, to allow for necessary advance planning.
+i) The Editor shall normally be elected one year in advance of the time when he/she begins his/her term of office, to allow for necessary advance planning.
 The Executive, upon the suggestion of the Editor, shall be empowered to appoint such associate and assistant editors and other editorial staff as it deems necessary from time to time.

-12] The general meeting is empowered to appoint an Honorary President/Presidents each year.
+12] The general meeting is empowered to appoint an Honorary President/Presidents for a two-year term.

 14] Retiring presidents of CAS shall form an Advisory Board, with an individual tenure of three years, in addition to two year tenure on the Executive in the capacity of the immediate Past President.
 The Advisory Board, of which the senior member will be chair, will act as a body for the Executive to consult when the latter deems necessary.
 The Board, as a group, may introduce recommendations at general meetings of CAS.
 The Advisory Board shall normally receive the agenda and minutes of all Executive Meetings, which they may, if they so desire, attend, without the right to vote.